micdijkstra/micdijkstra.github.io/_posts/2013-04-01-Storyberg.md

 tagline: agile product development with growth and engagement metrics
 ---

-During my time working on a number of startups during my time at [Pollenizer](http://pollenizer.com) I was never happy with the tools we used to manage our startups, and out of this pain, Storyberg was born.
-Storyberg was a Lean Product Management tool which I co-founded with [Kevin Nguyen](http://twitter.com/saltysealion).
+During my time working on a number of startups at [Pollenizer](http://pollenizer.com) I was never happy with the tools we used to manage our startups, and out of this pain, Storyberg was born.

 ![Stanley](/assets/img/storyberg/stanley.jpg)

+Storyberg started as a Lean Product Management tool which I co-founded with [Kevin Nguyen](http://twitter.com/saltysealion).
 [CJ Lofstrom](http://cjlofstrom.com) did the initial branding including designing the Storyberg mascot, Stanley.

 ***